 Go to Settings > General > Transfer or Reset iPhone> Reset Reset Network Settings.
 After the process, connect your iPhone to the Wi-Fi again.

-3 Update iPhone with iTunes
+3 Update iPhone with Finder / Apple Devices / iTunes

 When your iPhone update says update requested, you can try this method to fix the OTA update gets stuck problem.
 Here's how to do.